Tow-Boot/Tow-Boot/doc/getting-started.md

 > you.

-Using the *shared storage* strategy, you can simulate *dedicated storage* by **not** installing and using the storage media the initial boot firmware lives on.
+Using the *shared storage* strategy, you can simulate *dedicated storage* by **not** installing and using the storage media the platform firmware lives on.